SumoLogic/sumologic-kubernetes-collection/deploy/README.md

 __NOTE__ These instructions assume that Prometheus is not already running on your Kubernetes cluster.

-### Step 1: Create Sumo collector and deploy Fluentd
+### Step 1: Create Sumo fields, Sumo collector and deploy Fluentd

 In this step you create a Sumo Logic Hosted Collector with a set of HTTP Sources to receive your Kubernetes data; creates Kubernetes secrets for the HTTP sources created; and deploy Fluentd using a Sumo-provided .yaml manifest.

+First, you'll need to set up the relevant [fields](https://help.sumologic.com/Manage/Fields) in the Sumo Logic UI.
+This is to ensure your logs will be tagged with the correct metadata.
+- cluster
+- container
+- deployment
+- host
+- namespace
+- node
+- pod
+- service

 #### Automatic Source Creation and Setup Script